 Still reading!?
 You are dedicated.

 You’re right—it is expensive.
-If it weren’t for my experience with handmade instruments (of several types) I’d constantly be apologizing for my prices.
+If it weren’t for long experience with handmade instruments I’d constantly be apologizing for my prices.
 Sometimes I still do; as it is, here I am explaining them!

 Summarizing what I’ve said elsewhere, my best advice for choosing an instrument is to check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.

 Suppose this leads you to a deeply compelling instrument that costs, say, $4,700–a serious purchase.
 To help navigate this I’ll discuss market comparisons below, but while important they end up being secondary in my experience.
 What matters most seems to be the joy, grace, connection, and even healing that an object or activity engenders.

 Consider this ukulele, then, in the context of other (2017) prices: one third of a premium Swiss sewing machine; 15-20% of a nice Harley-Davidson Electra Glide or basic Toyota Tacoma; a nice (but not extravagant) trip to Europe for one; a heat pump (installation extra); a well equipped 15″ Macbook Pro with a pro-level photo printer; and so on with comparisons more pertinent to your life.
 Don’t rush, let it ferment.
 Does the uke keep bubbling back up, or does it fade?

 It is largely due to the vast number of ukes that cost from $25 to $200.
 Against that backdrop, a $500 uke sounds like a very high end instrument, and some music stores present them as such.
 A $4000-$9,000 ukulele—much less $20,000—Inconceivable!

 …until you explore fine instruments a bit further.
 We won’t even consider the violin world; here are examples of fine mandolins and guitars: